|

 <Result> = MessTranslate(<Message number>)

-<Result>: Character string Sought message in the current language. <Message number>: Integer Number of the message to display:- Number included between 1 and 500 (inclusive): the resource is sought in the project.
+<Result>: Character string Sought message in the current language. <Message number>: Integer Number of the message to display:- Number between 1 and 500 inclusive: the resource is searched for in the project.

-- Number included between 2000 and 2499 (inclusive): the resource is sought in the current window.
+- Number between 2000 and 2499 inclusive: the resource is searched in the current window.

-- Number included between 5000 and 5499 (inclusive): the resource is sought in the current class.
+- Number between 5000 and 5499 inclusive: the resource is searched for in the current class.

 This page is also available for…